wintermooch/generic-digraph/README.md

 // delete an edge
 vertex.delEdge('friend')
-//now the vertex is empty
+// now the vertex is empty
 vertex.isEmpty()
 ```